emiljdd/Tweepy-SparkTwitterI/README.md

 Our tag word can be edited to pull all tweets that contain it.

-One issue that does occur when running the program multiple times is that an error may occur indicating the address is invalid.
-At this point, to correct the issue, a new socket number, original socket - 1, must be entered.
+One issue that does occur when running the program multiple times is that an error may occur indicating the 'address is invalid' or 'socket in use'.
+At this point, to correct the issue, a new socket number = original socket - 1, must be entered.

          def sendData(c_socket): # Send the data to client socket, setting up connection auth = OAuthHandler(consumer_key, consumer_secret)